ciao-project/ciao/_DeploymentAndDistroPackaging/ansible/roles/ciao-launcher/README.md

-# clearlinux.ciao-network
+# clearlinux.ciao-launcher
-Ansible role to install the network node for a CIAO cluster
+Ansible role to install the compute or network node for a CIAO cluster

 ## Requirements
+* docker
 * qemu-kvm
+* xorriso

 ## Role Variables
 The available variables for this roles are the variables from [ciao-common](../ciao-common)